Pre-Health Studies

 The Physician in Clinical and Hospital Health Care

 This program occurs during the St. Olaf January term at the clinics and hospitals of the Fairview Health System in the Minneapolis-St. Paul area.
-Students at the Fairview locations are assigned to a physician in a given clinical setting who serves as their primary mentor.
-The students shadow their primary mentor or other designated physicians through their daily activities in pertinent clinical and hospital settings.
+Students at the Fairview locations shadow designated physicians through their daily activities in pertinent clinical and hospital settings.
 The student experience involves exposure to primary and specialty care area settings involving patients from all age groups.
 Students may experience emergency care and will become acquainted with many providers in discussions about the field of medicine.
 If appropriate and possible, students will be invited to attend lectures and grand rounds that are held during the student observation period.
 Students are observers only; they will not participate in the delivery of medical care unless cleared to do so in an emergency.
 The Fairview Clinics involved may include but are not limited to: M Health Fairview University of Minnesota Medical Center - East Bank, M Health Fairview University of Minnesota - West Bank, Cedar Ridge, Eden Center, Hiawatha, and Lakes Regional Medical Center.
 Students are responsible for their own transportation to the assigned clinic site either from their home or from campus.
 Contact Professor Kevin Crisp (crisp@stolaf.edu) or Dana Rechtzigel (rechtz1@stolaf.edu) in the Piper Center for further information.

-Mayo Innovation Scholars Program offers an opportunity for selected undergraduate science and economics majors to evaluate projects submitted to the Mayo Clinic Ventures, the arm of Mayo responsible for evaluating potential business opportunities for discoveries and inventions created by Mayo Clinic physicians and researchers.
-This program is an initiative between a select group of Minnesota Private Colleges and the Mayo Clinic, with funding through the Medtronic Foundation.
-A team of four students will represent St. Olaf College each January and summer in the Mayo Innovation Scholars Program.
+Innovation Scholars at St. Olaf College offers a high-impact experiential learning opportunity during January term and involves selected students working on cross-disciplinary teams on real-world challenges in technology transfer and entrepreneurship.
+Innovation Scholars programming utilizes a hybrid format and offers multidisciplinary teams the opportunity to engage in the business development of new innovations in real time by working on projects drawn from Mayo Clinic, Medical Alley companies, NASA, Medtronic, and other institutions.
+This program is an initiative between a select group of Minnesota Private Colleges and medical companies, with funding through the Medtronic Foundation.
+A team of four students will represent St. Olaf College each January and summer in the Innovation Scholars Program.
 The project team will be composed of students representing a variety of science and economics backgrounds who demonstrate strong analytical and communication skills and success as an effective team member.
 Kevin Crisp, Biology and Neuroscience, will serve as the faculty advisor.
-The team will also be mentored by an MBA graduate student.
+The team may also be mentored by an MBA graduate student.
 Students apply through Handshake (Piper Center).

 Norway Innovation Scholars Program